 The mobile diesel instruction train visited from time to time, and some maintenance staff were sent to courses at AEC in Southall, and Self Changing Gears in Coventry.

-The second stage began on the 3rd January 1955 on the line through the north end of the Lake District (blue route on map).
+The second stage began on the 3rd January 1955 when they were introduced to the Workington to Penrith service through the north end of the Lake District (blue route on map).
 The pattern of the service remained basically the same, with six trains daily each way, but there were considerably accelerated timings over steam workings.
 The 46½ miles from Penrith to Workington was achieved in 80-86 minutes, as opposed to the previous 97-121 minutes.
 While there were no additional services, they were more evenly spaced, and all but one had the previous lengthy wait at Keswick eliminated.
 The 7.05am and 12.22pm from Workington worked through Penrith to Carlisle, and the 9.40am from Carlisle worked through as the 10:20am from Penrith to Workington, giving Keswick a much wanted through service to Carlisle.
 The image is a British Railways publicity shot of a Penrith bound set arriving into Bassenthwaite Lake on July 7, 1955.

 On the 1st February 1955 a special train formed of a 2-car set took the Mayors of Whitehaven and Workington, chairmen of urban district councils in West Cumberland, press and BBC representatives over two of the lines being or soon to be DMU operated.
 They were invited and hosted by A. Higginson, District Commercial Manager of LMR at Barrow.
 The train left Keswick at 1.53pm, and travelled over the main line to Carlisle, then to Workington and Whitehaven before returning to Keswick at 5.09pm.